CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

   * Splunk App-Inspect failure (cloud compatibility issue) related to app.conf triggers have been fixed.

 Upgrade Guide from Version 1.9.0 to 1.10.0
-* Splunk Admin – Missing Data in the Index Alert
+* Splunk Admin - Missing Data in the Index Alert
-  * Please visit “Finetune Splunk Admin related alerts” section in this document to get more information about it.
+  * Please visit "Finetune Splunk Admin related alerts" section in this document to get more information about it.
 * Common Ransomware Extension Alert Update
   * As the query of the alert has been updated hence, please check your alert filter still works properly with the updated query post upgrade.
   * For example, the field file_path has been removed, the field top10_file_location has been added, etc.

 Version 1.9.0 (October 2021)